flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 1. The CPU sets up the VIP by writing over its internal registers and filling up VRAM and DRAM with the required materials.
 2. The XP will then generate frame-buffers that will be stored in VRAM.
 3. The DP selects the necessary frame-buffer and sends it to the Scanner for display.
-This is done by copying the frame, four columns at a time, to a small buffer area in VRAM called **Serial Access Memory** or 'SAM', which is automatically broadcasted to the Scanner.
+This is done by copying the frame, four columns at a time, to a small buffer area in VRAM called **Serial Access Memory** or 'SAM', which is automatically broadcast to the Scanner.

 ### Organising the content